kncept/slog/README.md

 `./run.ts test` will run all unit tests

+## Current Constraints
+  * Backend and Frontend need to be on the same top level hosted domain
+  * CORS isn't locked down properly

 ## Fork Customisation

 `cp devProperties.ts.template devProperties.ts` ==> Support for checked in dev properties

 If you want to commit secrets, I would suggest using the `https://github.com/commenthol/ansible-vault` library.

 ## Auth Provider Configuration